benthor/stdxput2dev/README.md

 ## Example Usage: CurveCP ##

 ### DISCLAIMER: ###
-*For some reason, this tunnel is not usable for most "normal" TCP traffic.
+*For some reason, when used with CurveCP, this tunnel is not usable for most "normal" TCP traffic.
 ICMP ping works along with some very toy-ish netcat TCP.
 For the rest, I am slightly out of my league here, fork me!*

 Here is how you might try to establish a CurveCP-based tunnel.
 Adapted from the CurveCP README: